Doctor of Philosophy

 Members of the Wellington Faculty of Architecture and Design Innovation have a wide variety of research interests that may align with your area of interest for PhD study.

-A portfolio of work is required as part of the PhD application process for students wanting to complete design-based research at the Wellington Faculty of Architecture and Design Innovation.
+A portfolio of work is suggested as part of the PhD application process, for students wanting to conduct design-based PhD research or a PhD through creative practice at the Wellington Faculty of Architecture and Design Innovation.
+Many PhD topics do not require a portfolio, particularly those that are not design-based.

 A portfolio should showcase work that indicates your skill level, interests and strengths in design or related creative discipline.
 Up to 10 pieces of work is sufficient.
 If you are sending work you have completed for an employer, please clearly state what your role in the project was – design, drawing, project management.